faastjs/faast.js/docs/01-introduction.md

 AWS is recommended for optimal faast.js performance.
 See [AWS setup instructions](./04-aws.md#setup).

-Google Cloud is also supported.
-See [Google Cloud setup instructions](./05-google-cloud.md#setup).

 ## Usage

 Cloud functions can be written as ordinary TypeScript or JavaScript modules: